Integration testing is an essential aspect of software testing that is designed to assess how efficiently different applications integrate together.

 3. Use an automation tool

 Using integration test automation software can save time and money and make it easy to carry out fully comprehensive integration testing even with relatively few resources.
+For example, Computer vision software automation tools like Zaptest allow for ease of use for both technical and non-technical users, in a codeless interface.

 4. Run tests across all relevant devices